ahandsel/articles/tips-npm-update/tips-npm-update.md

-# Checking and Updating NPM Packages
+# Checking and Updating npm Packages

-A quick rundown on how to check and update npm packages.
+This is a quick rundown on how to check and update npm packages and package.json.

 ## TL;DR <!-- omit in toc -->